numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

     return np.squeeze(loss)
 ```

 Set up the neural network's learning experiment with a training loop and start the training process.
-You will also evaluate the model's performance on the training dataset to see how well the model is *learning* and the testing dataset to see how well it is *generalising*.
+You will also evaluate the model's performance on the training dataset to see how well the model is *learning* and the testing dataset to see how well it is *generalizing*.
 >Skip running this cell if you already have the trained parameters stored in a `npy` file

 ```python